 If such a lawsuit gets to a court, Indonesian litigant’s full ownership would be confirmed.
 Otherwise, the government will seize the land due to illegal contract signing on behalf of a foreign citizen.

 In addition to the information mentioned above, a foreigner can acquire land or property in Bali even without establishing a PT PMA.
 However, there is a requirement that he or she is a holder of a valid residence permit (KITAS or KITAP).
-The difference between these two options is significant.
+And, one KITAS/KITAP holder can only own one property.

 Anyone trying to buy property in Bali will most likely feel overwhelmed by the volume of regulations and enormous bureaucracy.
 It might be difficult to keep yourself independently up to date with all the requirements.
 Therefore, you will need professional assistance from a consulting company such as Cekindo.
 So what are the common mistakes during the process of purchasing a piece of property that can place your investment at risk?